dzekelid/tags/_listings/aws-machine-learning/action-addtags-get.md

 ---
 swagger: "2.0"
 info:
-  title: AWS Machine Learning API
+  title: AWS Machine Learning API Add Tags
   version: 1.0.0
+  description: Adds one or more tags to an object, up to a limit of 10.
 schemes:
 - http
 produces: